 A small group, no participation lodge safari with all nights in lodges permanent tented camps.
-The tour starts and ends in Arusha and includes almost all of the major highlights of Tanzania and Kenya.
+The tour starts and ends in Nairobi, Kenya and includes almost all of the major highlights of Tanzania and Kenya.
 This 2 week trip offers excellent game–viewing and cultural interaction in 2–3* accommodation.
-Note this safari can also start and finish in Nairobi.
+Note this safari is also run on a reverse itinerary

 |Group size||Min: 4/ Max: 12|